stephomi/nomadsculpt.com/manual/docs/tools.md

 ### Flatten ![](./tools/flatten.png#tool#left)
 Flatten the area by projecting the points onto the average plane. `Fill` will define a plane set by the highest point, and tend to pull points up.

+#### Flatten settings

+* `Lock plane direction` - Use the plane direction calculated at the first click.
+By default this is disabled.
+* `Lock plane origin`- Use the first click as the center of the plane.
+By default this is disabled.

+When either or both of these are disabled, the flatten can be gradually deepened or the plane angle altered by using long strokes that move over different depths and curvatures.
+This in conjunction with the area sampling options of the brush menu can offer very precise control.

 ![](./videos/tool_flatten.mp4)

 ### Planar ![](./tools/planar.png#tool#left)
 Make points planar by projecting onto the average plane, but with less buildup than the flatten brush.
 This creates cleaner hard-edge surfaces.
 Quick strokes will push and pull on the surface more, slower strokes that start from already planar areas and work out will maintain the plane more. `Fill` will define a plane set by the highest point, and tend to pull points up.

+Planar is actually the same tool as `Flatten`, but with `Lock plane direction` enabled, meaning it will tend to make more stable, hard edged surface, while flatten can be more sculptural and used to create semi-flat areas.

 ![](./videos/tool_planar.mp4)